DogulS5/aws-clf-c02-notes/readme.md

 A network ACL is a virtual firewall that controls inbound and outbound traffic at the subnet level.
 - Stateless packet filtering: Network ACLs perform stateless packet filtering.
 They remember nothing and check packets that cross the subnet border each way: inbound and outbound.
 ### Security groups
-Virtual firewall that controls inbound and outbound traffic for an Amazon EC2 instance.
+The virtual firewall that controls inbound and outbound traffic for an Amazon EC2 instance.

 - Stateful packet filtering: Security groups perform stateful packet filtering.
-They remember previous decisions made for incoming packets and deny aall inbound traffic by default.
+They remember previous decisions made for incoming packets and deny all inbound traffic by default.
-- Multiple Amazon EC2 instances within the same VPC, can be associate  with the same security group or use different security groups for each instance.
+- Multiple Amazon EC2 instances within the same VPC, can be associated  with the same security group or use different security groups for each instance.

 ## Domain Name System (DNS)
 Suppose that AnyCompany has a website hosted in the AWS Cloud.
 Customers enter the web address into their browser, and they are able to access the website.
 This happens because of Domain Name System (DNS) resolution.
 DNS resolution involves a customer DNS resolver communicating with a company DNS server.